gsavr/Gatsby-Contentful-Cloud/README.md

 Project built with React.js, Gatsby, and Contentful

-- Built to showcase an image editing product with features pages for both image and video editing as well as show pricing for suscription tiers
+- Built to showcase an image editing product with features pages for both image and video editing as well as show pricing for subscription tiers

 ## Link to Project